CSU-ServerSide-Spring-25/fullstack-allendelique-csu/README.md

 - The server will be running on `http://localhost:9000` (or the port specified in your server configuration).
 - The React client will be running on `http://localhost:9010`.

 You can access the application in your web browser at the client URL.
-The client will communicate with the server to fetch and display data as needed.
+The client will communicate with the server to fetch and display data asMight vo needed.